 If you meet the requirements described, it is not necessary to use any particular form although you may choose to use one of the forms included in the legislation for an enduring power of attorney.
 The forms can be found on saskatchewan.ca.

-During the current State of Emergency due to the Covid-19 outbreak, an Enduring Power of Attorney may be witnessed using electronic means, such as Skype or Zoom, if certain conditions are met.
+An Enduring Power of Attorney may now be witnessed using electronic means, such as Skype or Zoom, if certain conditions are met.
 This type of witnessing is allowed if…

 Lawyers will use the usual witness form that is required under The Power of Attorney Regulations.

 The Law Society of Saskatchewan has set out other requirements that lawyers must follow in these circumstances.
-These include things like confirming the identity of the grantor and the contents of the Enduring Power of Attorney, as well as following other rules dealing with electronic signing.
-These measures are in place to help address concerns regarding issues such as fraud, identity theft, undue influence, duress and possible lack of capacity to execute the document.
+These requirements are in place to help address concerns regarding issues such as fraud, identity theft, undue influence, duress and possible lack of capacity to execute the document.